godotengine/godot-docs/contributing/development/compiling/compiling_with_dotnet.rst

 API assemblies and a ``Tools`` subdirectory with the tools required by the editor, like the ``GodotTools`` assemblies and its dependencies.

-On macOS, if the Godot editor is distributed as a bundle, ``GodotSharp`` directory may be placed in the ``<bundle_name>.app/Contents/Resources/`` directory inside the bundle.
+On macOS, if the Godot editor is distributed as a bundle, the ``GodotSharp`` directory may be placed in the ``<bundle_name>.app/Contents/Resources/`` directory inside the bundle.